Find our updated list of natural alternatives to ADHD meds here for more ideas!

 If your child has been diagnosed with ADHD and you’re hoping to avoid medication, you may be interested to learn that there is a specially-formulated magnesium that may help with behavior and brain health.

 According to studies, “magnesium is known to play a major role in cellular metabolism and is critical for nervous system functioning.
 [Deficiency] in magnesium leads to biochemical deregulation and may contribute to psychological and neurological disorders.” (source)

-While I prefer that we get as many nutrients as we can from whole, organic foods, it’s just not possible to get high doses of things like magnesium and other vital nutrients from our depleted and over-farmed soils.
-We do our best and try to eat our veggies, but wise supplementation can be helpful to fill in the gaps.
+While it’s best to get as many nutrients as we can from whole, organic foods, it’s just not possible to get high doses of things like magnesium and other vital nutrients from our depleted and over-farmed soils.
+In this case, wise supplementation can be helpful to fill in the gaps.